RichardTMiles/WebGL-React-Starter-Template/README.md

 making the border; so the ~ playable game is really only 34 in length.
 So removing top and bottom border lets mock this below.

+Grid is                          36 X

+G 2 RE of Top Box                36  x  25

+                                        29 - 35

+To edge of (Orb) Base block out   36 X 55

+Grid to FB                       36 X

 Orb Bases are                     5 X 4

 this is rought